If you want to speed up your WordPress site, finding ways to reduce the size of your images offers a big return on your investment.

 What is WebP?

 So…what is a WebP file?
 In a nutshell, WebP is an image format that’s developed by Google.
 For example, you have image formats like JPEG or JPG and PNG, right?
 Well, WebP is an alternative file format for images.
+Check out how different image file types can impact the speed of your website.

 WebP is focused on delivering the same image file, just with a smaller file size.
 By reducing the size of your image files, you can still deliver the same experience to your website’s visitors but your site will load faster.